How to Overcome the Temptations After Rehab

 Plan and Schedule Your Days

 At first, it may seem that temptation is lurking around every corner.
-However, if you plan out your days, you will have a purpose and are less likely to become ensnared in dangerous distractions.
-Not only will this help you avoid using again, it will help you to develop a sense of purpose and drive to do well with your life.
+However, if you plan out your days, you will have a purpose and are less likely to become ensnared in dangerous distractions leading to temptations after rehab.
+Not only will this help you avoid using again, but it will also help you to develop a sense of purpose and drive to do well with your life.

 Consider More Inpatient Treatment if Needed

-The temptation to use drugs again after rehabilitation can be huge.
+The temptation to use drugs again after rehabilitation can be enormous.
 However, by using these strategies, you can avoid falling back into your old habits and lead a sober, drug-free life once again.